-Relations within the band began to deteriorate also.
-The relentless crafting of his masterpiece "Electric Ladyland" in 1968, amidst a hoard of partying hangers-on, drove Chas Chandler away and further alienated Noel Redding.
+Relations within the band and management had deteriorated also.
+The relentless crafting of his masterpiece "Electric Ladyland" in 1968, amidst a hoard of partying hangers-on, drove his manager/producer Chas Chandler away and further alienated Noel Redding.
+In December of 1969, the band announced to the press that they would soon split up, in order to persue solo projects.
 On the last Experience tours of Europe and America in 1969, Jimi had tired of putting on a physical show, adopting a static, more serious approach on stage, concentrating fully on his playing.
 He lost patience with fans who came to see the "Wild Man", demanding just the hits.
-He felt trapped in his own image and rather pompously wished that audiences would sit and pay attention as though they were in church !
-His "Electric Church" as he called it, to convey his desire to touch people's very souls.
+He felt trapped in his own image and slightly homourously wished that audiences would sit and pay attention as though they were in church, his "Electric Church" as he called it, to convey his desire to touch people's very souls.
 Pressures built up all around him from his management and the lawsuit from PPX Enterprises.

 To top it all, in May 1969, while in Toronto, hard drugs were found in his luggage and consequently he faced severe penalties.
 This troubled him and certainly sobered his mood in general (he was however cleared of all charges in 1970).
 The death of his friend Brian Jones in July 69 came as another blow to his worsening moral.

-Straight after the dissolution of The Experience, he threw together a new group with Cox, Mitchell and some friends and called the six piece band Gypsy Son and Rainbows.
+Straight after the dissolution of The Experience, he threw together a new group with Cox and some friends, which he Gypsy Son and Rainbows (or a Band Of Gypsys).
+Mitch came came briefly to play drums in this new 6 piece outfit.
 However, this revealed that Jimi was not really at ease with a larger group of musicians and the formation soon fell apart after a handfull of sessions and live performances (one of which was the immortalized on film at the legendary Woodstock festival).

 The pressure had been immense because following the Experience's succes, he had given himself such a hard act to follow.
 After the intoxicating euphoria of swinging '67 and '68, his songwriting may have lost some of its biting originality but then he had perhaps said it all in terms of psychedelic rock.
 Thankfully, the interminable 1969 studio sessions gradually led him to his new direction in music.
 He came back to a more earthy R&B feel in his work, with more social awareness in his lyrics, while aspiring to move on towards the liberties of jazz-rock, a field that would have suited his phenomenal talents of improvisation.
 His new music looked forward into the new decade.
 It was soulful, funky and richly arranged.
 Modern.